FireFish/Salesforce-for-iPad/readme.md

 Salesforce for iPad was originally released as 'Account Viewer' in August 2011.
 Account Viewer is [available on GitHub](https://github.com/ForceDotComLabs/Account-Viewer).
 In November 2011, Account Viewer was updated and re-released as 'Salesforce Viewer'.
 In February 2012, I updated it again to Salesforce for iPad.

+v2.3 - Released 4/5/2012

+- Now requires iOS 5.
+- Retina-fied for the new iPad
+- Many UI updates, bug fixes

 v2.2.3 - Released 3/13/2012

 - Added an escape hatch to the login screen